The musical Wardles

 “Henry Harrison was the drummer in this Ilkeston band of 68 years ago.
 He is remembered chiefly for his fondness for parading with a ‘pyenet’ (the local name for the old-fashioned large red peony) stuck in the band of his hat.
 As the pyenet blooms about Whitsuntide presumably the club walkings which used to take place during that holiday many years ago, provided them with the opportunity for wearing this floral decoration”.

-Tom’s wife Ann died in Larkland’s Avenue in June 1917 and ten years later Tom married Hannah (nee Harrison), the latter being 74 years old.
+Tom’s wife Ann died in Larkland’s Avenue on June 6th, 1917 and ten years later Tom married Hannah (nee Harrison), the latter being 74 years old.
 She was a well-known singer, a soloist ‘in all the well-known oratorios‘.

 The Wardle family members were all regular attenders at the Baptist Church in Queen Street and many of them, including father James, daughter Sarah Ann and son Joseph, were buried in Ilkeston General Cemetery.